melanchall/drywetmidi/Docs/articles/playback/Common-problems.md

 ## Playback doesn't produce sound or events logs

-Make sure an instance of [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) class is holded by class field, global variable or something else that can live longer that method where you instantiate `Playback`.
+Make sure an instance of [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) class is held by class field, global variable or something else that can live longer that method where you instantiate `Playback`.
 In this case

 ```csharp
 private void StartPlayback()